 Long-term Payments

-For long-term payments, facility staff must obtain a signed statement from the member or responsible party authorizing long-term payments on his/her behalf.
+For long-term payments, facility staff must obtain a signed statement from the member or responsible party authorizing long-term payments on the member’s behalf.
 Examples of long-term payments include insurance premiums, church tithe and cable TV.
 If the facility:

-has a signed statement from the member authorizing the facility to pay long-term payments on his/her behalf, they do not need a monthly receipt from the vendor; or
+has a signed statement from the member authorizing the facility to pay long-term payments on the member’s behalf, they do not need a monthly receipt from the vendor; or

-does not obtain a signed statement from the member/responsible party authorizing it to pay the monthly payment on the member's behalf, the facility must have a vendor receipt that includes all items previously identified.
+does not obtain a signed statement from the member or authorized representative (AR) authorizing it to pay the monthly payment on the member's behalf, the facility must have a vendor receipt that includes all items previously identified.

 Daily Withdrawals for Minor Purchases or Petty Cash Withdrawals